 Are You Making the Most of Your AAdvantage Account?

-There are so many good ways to earn airline miles that you seldom need to get on a plane.
+There are so many good ways to earn American Airlines miles that you seldom need to get on a plane.
 You can earn from shopping, dining, banking, and more and that doesn’t even take into consideration the sign-up bonuses for AAdvantage credit cards.